ArthurSonzogni/chromiumos-platform2/metrics/structured/README.md

 There is currently no way for events to be uploaded independent of Chromium.

-## Using Structured Metrics

-TODO(jongahn): Write a How-to-use section.

 ## Lib Directory

 The `lib` directory is synced manually from Chromium directory